 The facts before us vividly paint the dramatic nature of OATC's performance.
 20 of 23 Superstar selections are performed in defendant's concert, all but one in identical sequence as in the copyrighted opera.
 The conclusion is inescapable that the story of the last seven days in the life of Christ is portrayed in the OATC performances substantially as in Superstar.
-One might appropriately ask why, if OATC did not intend that the same story be told, would it insist on preserving the sequence of the songs presented in Jesus Christ Superstar, which when performed in that fashion, tell the story even in the absence of intervening dialogue?
-As Rice v.
-American Program Bureau instructed, the lack of scenery or costumes in the OATC production does not ipso facto prevent it from being dramatic.
-Indeed, radio performances of operas are considered dramatic, because the story is told by the music and lyrics. here can be no question that the OATC concerts, in which singers enter and exit, maintain specific roles and occasionally make gestures, and in which the story line of the original play is preserved by the songsHow does the court know that the full "score" of Jesus Christ Superstar takes 87 minutes to perform?
-Won't it depend on the performers? which are sung in almost perfect sequence using 78 of the 87 minutes of the original copyrighted score, is dramatic.
+One might appropriately ask why, if OATC did not intend that the same story be told, would it insist on preserving the sequence of the songs presented in Jesus Christ Superstar, which when

+Jesus Christ Superstar (original Broadway production)